-Completed application forms and two official transcripts of all previous academic work must be submitted to the Graduate School by March 1 for fall semester admission, and by October 1 for spring semester admission.
+Applicants must submit the online application and upload all required documents to the Graduate School by March 1 for fall semester admission, and by October 1 for spring semester admission (http://wichita.edu/gradapplication).
 Admission as a full-standing student requires:

-- An overall grade point average of at least 2.750 (4.000 scale) for the most recent 60 credit hours completed;
+- An overall grade point average of at least 2.750 (4.000 scale) for all previous college/university coursework;

 - A grade point average of at least 3.000 (4.000 scale) for all undergraduate biological sciences courses;